Terms and Conditions

 7. Estimated vs. Actual Recovery

-2. Actual Amounts: The actual benefit or overpayment recovered may differ from initial estimates, and we are not liable for any discrepancies.
+Actual Amounts: The actual benefit entitlement or arrears/backdated amounts awarded may differ from initial estimates, and we are not liable for any discrepancies.

 8. Application, Consent, and Authorisation

-By submitting an application, you confirm that all information you provide is accurate and complete to the best of your knowledge, and that you will tell us if your circumstances change.
+1. Application Confirmation: By submitting an application, you confirm that all information you provide is accurate and complete to the best of your knowledge and that you will tell us if your circumstances change.

 9. Cancellation of Your Claim